 Your healthcare provider may also be able to look up your vaccination records and create a vaccination card.

 You can retrieve your immunization record history yourself through the Nebraska State Immunization Information System.

 If you attended a Health Department clinic and need to replace your vaccination card, please email your first and last name, date of birth, and home address to [email protected].
 Please allow up to one week to provide you with a replacement vaccination card.
 The Health Department is only able to recreate a vaccination card for residents who received their vaccine through the Health Department, not at any other clinic.

 I'm traveling internationally soon.
 What COVID-19 vaccination documentation is required?

 At this time, airlines and the destination country determine their own vaccination documentation requirements.
 These vary widely and are changing frequently.
 If you need documentation in addition to the COVID-19 vaccination card, call our office at 402-339-4334.
 For information regarding current requirements for masking, testing, and other COVID-19 precautions during travel, the following websites may be helpful:

 Which vaccine should I get?
 How long does protection last?
 Is it safe for my child to get the COVID-19 vaccine?

 Answers to these and other common questions can be found on the CDC’s Frequently Asked Questions about COVID-19 Vaccination page and Facts About the COVID-19 Vaccine page.
+If you prefer a non-government source, the Mayo Clinic and Johns Hopkins University pages also have useful information.
 If you have questions that are not answered here, or if you are having difficulties scheduling an appointment, please call the Sarpy/Cass Department at 402-339-4334 and press 1.
 Phones are answered Monday – Friday 8:00 am – 4:30 pm.